-In Elden Ring, you have flasks, which replenish your health or your FP (fuel needed for casting and using special skills).
+In Elden Ring, you have flasks, which replenish your health or your FP (the fuel needed for casting and using special skills).
 The Flask of Crimson Tears restores your health, while the Flask of Cerulean Tears restores your FP.
 You'll access these via your quick slots.

-You can add charges to your flasks with Golden Seeds (link to Golden Seeds section) and you can allocate these charges to either your Flask of Crimson Tears or Flask of Cerulean Tears.
+You can add charges to your flasks with Golden Seeds and you can allocate these charges to either your Flask of Crimson Tears or Flask of Cerulean Tears.
 If you are a magic user, you'll need more FP than most.
 If you are a strength build, you'll need a lot of health.
 Where you allocate your flasks will depend on your build.

 Some weapons consume FP when you use their skills, such as the Dark Moon Greatsword or the Moonveil, so you'll want to consider this when you add charges to your flasks as well.